 It’s fall, so it’s time for chili.
-This is butternut squash chili recipe is perfect for those cool nights to warm you up.
+This delicious butternut squash chili recipe is perfect for those cool nights to warm you up.

 My husband loves making chili and it’s normally his job to do it.
 It’s usually on a Sunday that we’re laying around or working in the yard.
 We had some butternut squash that was about to go bad, so I talked him into adding it in the chili.
 I know butternut squash chili isn’t what most people think of when they think of chili, but this turned out really well!